ethanbradley/nihpc-documentation/docs/Getting Started.md

 #### PuTTy

-To use PuTTy as remote ssh client, the configuration is similar than with MobaXTerm.
-It is necessary to configure a session, and then it is ready to connect.

-PuTTy can be installed from the Microsoft store, or downloaded from the web
+PuTTy can be installed from the Microsoft store, or downloaded from the web :
 [https://www.putty.org](https://www.putty.org){target=blank}

-Install PuTTy and its components.
+To use PuTTy as a remote ssh client, the configuration is similar to MobaXTerm.
+To begin, you will need to configure a session:

-If you are connecting from outside the QUB campus, firstly you have to convert the private key "my-kelvin-key" to the PuTTy Private Key format ".ppk".
+If you are connecting from outside the QUB campus, you must convert the private key "my-kelvin-key" to the PuTTy Private Key format ".ppk".
 To do so, you need to open the component "PuTTygen", and follow the steps

   1. Click on "Actions - Load an existing private key file - Load".

     ![PuTTygen screen](assets/PuTTygen1.png)

-  2. When the browse window pops up, on the bottom right corner, change the file format from "PuTTy Private Key Files (*.ppk)" to "All files (*.*)".
+  2. When the browse window opens, change the file format from "PuTTy Private Key Files (*.ppk)" to "All files (*.*)".
 Then, browse in your system and select your private-key file "my-kelvin-key".
 You will be asked for the passphrase.<br />
-    The ssh public key, the fingerprint, and other parameters will show up on the screen.
-Then click on "Save private key", and save it under the name "my-kelvin-key.ppk".
+Select "Save private key", and save it under the name "my-kelvin-key.ppk".

 Now, you can configure your session in PuTTy, following the steps: